Gabbe64/foreign_cluster_connector/README.md

 Apply the `clusterrole.yaml` file **in each leaf cluster** to grant the controller the necessary permissions to create the required components.

 > ⚠️ This is a temporary setup intended for testing purposes only.
 A proper ServiceAccount with the necessary ClusterRole and ClusterRoleBinding should be configured for production use.
+>⚠️ If a non-default setup is used, ensure that the `subjects` field in the `ClusterRoleBinding` is updated to reference the correct ServiceAccount, User, or Group of the main cluster.
 ```sh
 kubectl apply -f clusterrole.yaml
 ```